harshita214/Chrome-Extension/Dark ColorGen/readme.md

 6. Background
 7. Call-to-action (CTA)
 ```
-- The colors generated in the palette can be copied by a click action.
+- The HEX codes of the colors generated in the palette can be copied by a click action.